Black hole spectroscopy of collapsing and merging neutron stars: Waveform classification and qualitative analysis

 As an example for the \texttt{Class III} setups, we consider model I4.
 With a rotation parameter of $\hat{A}=0.2$, it has the highest amount of differential rotation out of all models analyzed previously.
 It also has the smallest axis ratio with $r_p/r_e=0.5$, but maybe surprisingly, the smallest dimensionless spin with $a=0.401$.
 Its gravitational mass is fairly low with $1.79M_{\odot}$.

 The density evolution is shown above the top panel of Fig.~\ref{fig:I4}.
 Before the actual collapse, we see some matter outflows in the polar regions at $t-t_\mathrm{AH}=205.0$ before the BH forms (we observed a consistent behavior of \texttt{Class II} models showing only equatorial outflows and \texttt{Class III} models showing both equatorial and polar outflows).
-At $t-t_\mathrm{AH}=-96.0$, we find even more massive outflows in the xz-plane, but also additional shedded mass in the xy-plane.
-Shortly after, the star collapses to a BH.
+At $t-t_\mathrm{AH}=-96.0$, we find even more massive outflows in the $xz$-plane, but also additional shedded mass in the $xy$-plane.
+Shortly after, the star collapses to a BH with mass $M_\mathrm{BH}=1.759M_\odot$ and spin $a_\mathrm{BH}=0.336$.
 What remains around the remnant are chunks of matter with densities of order $\sim10^{-9}$, which correspond to a disk mass of $\sim10^{-6}$.
 Between the last two snapshots at $t-t_\mathrm{AH}=11.0$ and $t-t_\mathrm{AH}=90.0$, we can clearly see the backflow of matter towards the BH.
 This material is constantly exciting the BH.

 Looking at the (2,0)-mode of the GWs (second panel of Fig.~\ref{fig:I4}), we see GW emission not only during the ringdown phase but even before.
 In fact, we are unable to comment on the exact ringdown signatures, as they are all suppressed by the excitations of matter.
 For example, at $\sim80$ after horizon formation, we find a big excitation by matter, fully dominating the early ringdown peaks.
 Considering the third panel of Fig.~\ref{fig:I4}, we see that the (4,0)-mode has a much larger amplitude compared to the \texttt{Class I} and \texttt{Class II} models.
 Despite this difference, we find that the matter profile looks similar to the \texttt{Class II} model, with a gradual decrease as matter falls into the BH continuously.
 In total, the BH mass increases by about 0.5\% over a timescale of around $150$.
 The small "bump" is again due to the AH crossing a refinement boundary.